-Tata Cliq Rebrands To Tata Cliq Fashion, Unveiling A Vibrant New Identity
+Tata CLiQ rebrands to Tata CLiQ Fashion, unveiling a vibrant new identity

-21 November, 2024: Tata CLiQ, one of India's leading e-commerce destinations, rebrands as Tata CLiQ fashion in a move to champion a fashion-forward approach.
+(MENAFN- Adfactors PR) Bengaluru, 21 November, 2024: Tata CLiQ, one of India’s leading e-commerce destinations, rebrands as Tata CLiQ Fashion in a move to champion a fashion-forward approach.
 With this transition, the brand repositions itself from a horizontal marketplace to a specialised vertical platform, focusing on fashion and lifestyle across categories like apparel, footwear, watches, accessories, beauty, gadgets, and home.
 Along with a complete visual redesign, the platform has introduced a new brand manifesto, packaging, and refreshed both its app and web experience to appeal to consumers looking for the best in fashion.

 The new brand identity symbolises the platform’s transformation, positioning it as a fashion e-commerce destination.
 Focused on reimagining fashion, the platform seeks to empower consumers to find their voice, identity, and tribe, all while delivering excellence, driving innovation, and leading with responsibility.